 Teaching and Learning Centers promoted these opportunities to engage in data collection through customized communication plans.
 For example, they used mass emails, sent targeted invitations, promoted at division events, presented to departments, coordinated messages from division leadership, hosted live demos and office hours, orchestrated test cases, and more.

-Our current LMS, self-hosted Blackboard Learn, will no longer be supported by the vendor.
+Our current LMS, self-hosted Blackboard Learn, is no longer be supported by the vendor.
 This system retirement allowed us to explore modern, cloud-based LMSs that could better meet the University’s needs for an excellent learning platform.
 After a robust evaluation process, faculty, staff, students, and the Teaching and Learning Centers rated Instructure Canvas as the best system.

 Evaluation Process Details